How Much Should You Spend on Google Ads?

 For example, if your CPC turns out to be $2 for relevant keywords, and you have a budget of $1000, that would get you 500 visits.

 If you don’t have the numbers ready yet, don’t worry.
-You’ll learn as you optimise your Google Ads campaigns.
+You’ll learn as you optimize your Google Ads campaigns.
+But it’s important to start thinking about this from the very beginning.

 If your ads are highly relevant to the searchers, you could pay less per click and get better placements.
 So, if your industry’s CPC is generally high (as is the case for law firms), every cent of CPC that’s reduced can go a long way.